oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 Adding additional nodes to a self-hosted environment is very similar to deploying the original host, though heavily truncated as the script detects the environment.

-As with the original host, additional hosts require Red Hat Enterprise Linux 6.5 with subscriptions to the appropriate Red Hat Enterprise Virtualization channels.
+As with the original host, additional hosts require Red Hat Enterprise Linux 6.5 with subscriptions to the appropriate oVirt channels.

 All steps in this procedure are to be conducted as the `root` user.